DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/TabbedItem/TabbedItem.md

 ---
 ---
 ##### shortDescription
 This article describes configuration properties of a tabbed form item.
+You can specify its options in the [tabPanelOptions](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/TabbedItem/#tabPanelOptions) object.

 ---
 An item representing a tabbed container for other form items.